dsqmoore/developer/_posts/apiv2/summary/0010-01-01-media-type.md

 ---
 layout: apiv2
-title: Mime Type
+title: Media Type
 categories: summary
 ---

-# Mime Type
+# Media Type

 The CloudApp API accepts and returns only the [Collection+JSON][collection-json] media type.
 For convenience, this media type is also used for any generic